Warning: The world won't hit climate goals unless energy innovation is rapidly accelerated - KTVZ

 Solar and wind power are booming.
 Electric vehicles are so promising that Tesla is now worth more than ExxonMobil.
 Coal is collapsing.

-And yet energy watchdogs are warning that not nearly enough is being done to fight climate change.
+And yet energy watchdogs are warning that not nearly enough is being done to fight the climate crisis.

 The International Energy Agency sounded the alarm Thursday about the “critical need” to rapidly accelerate clean energy innovation.
 That’s because the climate goals set by governments and corporations around the world depend on technologies that have not yet reached the market.